-The system began with the introduction of the Georgetown – Union Station and Convention Center – SW Waterfront routes in 2005.
+The system began with the introduction of $1 bus service on the Georgetown – Union Station and Convention Center – SW Waterfront routes in 2005.
 In 2006, the Smithsonian – National Gallery of Art route was added to the system.
 In 2009, two routes were added: Woodley Park – Adams Morgan – McPherson Square and Union Station – Navy Yard.
 In 2010, the system expanded beyond the borders of the District with the Dupont Circle – Rosslyn route.

 In 2011 the Potomac Ave Metro – Skyland route was introduced.
 During this year DDOT suspended the operation of both the Smithsonian – National Gallery of Art and Convention Center – SW Waterfront routes due to low ridership and the need to reduce expenditures during the recession.
 WMATA’s Metrobus Route 74 replaced the Circulator Convention Center route.